joshbridgers/OperationalizeQA/README.md

-# H1 Operationalizing Quality Assurance for Clinical Illumina Somatic NGS Pipelines
+# Operationalizing Quality Assurance for Clinical Illumina Somatic NGS Pipelines

 Example implementation of parsing for key QC metrics from common bioinformatics pipeline on human cancer samples

-# H2 WARNINGS and LIMITATIONS
+## Warnings and Limitations
 ---
 Commands have not been tuned for multiple cores or balanced in a high computing environment.
 Programs will operated under default behaviors which